thoughtworks-jumpstart/jumpstart/faq.md

 ## Other questions

 Didn't get your question answered?
-Drop us an email at jumpstart@thoughtworks.com and we'd be more than happy to help.
+Drop us an [email](mailto:jumpstart@thoughtworks.com) and we'd be more than happy to help.